 - Stopping or changing medicine.

-- Doing biofeedback (part of a special physical therapy program)
+- Doing physical therapy with or without biofeedback (part of a special physical therapy program).

 Whole-wheat bread, granola bread, wheat bran muffins, grain bars, waffles, popcorn

 100% whole-grain cereals, oatmeal, granola, and oat bran